 Consideration will be given to the number of individuals experiencing homelessness and the impact of housing costs in the County.
-Estimated need will be based on the number of Homeless individuals established at the latest PIT count and rent burden in the Applicant's geographic jurisdiction according to the American Community Survey (ACS).
+Estimated need will be based on the number of Homeless individuals established at the latest PIT Count and rent burden in the Applicant's geographic jurisdiction according to the Comprehensive Housing Affordability Strategy (CHAS) data.
 Points will be awarded as follows: